ngbracket/ngx-layout/projects/apps/docs/documentation/docs/breakpoints/breakpoints.md

 # Breakpoints

-The token BREAKPOINTS is an injection token in @ngbracket/ngx-layout that is used to build a Provider for a raw list of breakpoints.
+The token BREAKPOINTS is an injection token in **ngx-layout** that is used to build a Provider for a raw list of breakpoints.

 ```typescript
 import {